 Two-factor authentication (2FA), two-step login, or multi-factor authentication (MFA) refers to the separate methods of verifying one’s identity in order to access an account.
 This may include logging into an account with a password and then re-confirming with an authentication code.
 For a more detailed explanation check out this post for Top 10 Burning Questions on 2FA and for more on different methods for 2FA/MFA visit this two-step login help article.
 Simply put, two-step login offers the extra layer of protection everyone needs.

 Visit The Survey Room: a collection of password management and security related surveys and reports spanning businesses and individuals.

-Stay on top of your software updates.
+Cybersecurity Awareness Month reminds everyone to stay on top of software updates.
 Typically, updates will patch security flaws, remove bugs, and add features that may better secure information.
 While it’s tempting to forgo the updates, a couple minutes of updates could prevent hours of headache resulting from a stolen identity.

 Software updates also help prevent ransomware attacks.
 Typically, ransom-centric cyber-criminals are trying to exploit vulnerabilities - including vulnerabilities such as outdated software.

 Learn how to stay alert for phishing attacks, which refer to the attempt to trick people into sharing valuable data or visiting malware-infected websites.
 Users should check to ensure emails are coming from the right sender, hover over links to confirm they go to the right website, and avoid opening attachments from people they don’t know.
 Be especially careful on mobile devices which do not always have the hover option to see exact email address and link destinations.

 Additionally, tools such as password managers can help.
 Read more about how password managers help prevent phishing.